Fadavvi/bash/README.md

     To Do List:

-    1. Make a service file for Sagan.
-    2. Change Install script for NetFlow/Sflow/SNMP/IPIX support.
+    1. Make a service file for Sagan. s 2.
+Change Install script for NetFlow/Sflow/SNMP/IPIX support.
     3. Additinal conf for firewalls.
     4. Rule Creator script for Sagan.